Have you ever wondered what physiotherapy is? I did too. So I looked it up and this is what I found out!

 - Brain or nervous system: such as movement problems arising from Parkinson’s disease, stroke, or multiple sclerosis (MS).

-- The heart: such as rehabilitation after a heart attack
+- The heart: such as drug rehab in west hollywood after drug attack

 - The lungs and breathing: such as cystic fibrosis and chronic obstructive pulmonary disease (COPD).